bitlinc/Raspi_Node_Installer/README.md

 # Warnings
 1. Because the external drive is formatted as exfat the rasp-pi will take longer then normal to mount the drive
+2. You can not run this scrip in a SSH shell

 # Recommeded Reading For All Users